seanulus/freelance-project/README.md

 * Easy to see the amenities offered in the space.
 On site coffee, communal and private offices, high-speed internet, printing/faxing, optional fun activity on Thursdays (yoga, complimentary food, craft)

+#Brainstorming

+* We are a company committed to fostering creativity.
+We believe our core values apply to every aspect of life and invite anyone that feels the same way to connect with us.
+Designed to provide a nurturing space for creativity and inspiration for every individual.

+* Use entrance photo on main page to give a feeling of openness and opportunity.
+A welcoming atmosphere for all types of creative people.

+* Include an about section detailing the core values listed above.
+A section including what services are offered and tie them into said core values.
+This company cares about the people who utilize their space.

+*

 # Setup Requirements
 * Clone this repository
 * You will need Sketch or a similar program to open this file and view the contents of the wireframes and prototypes.